 # Create a one user namespace and a container osctl user new --map 0:666000:65536 myuser01 osctl ct new --user myuser01 --distribution ubuntu --version 16.04 myct01 # Review pool layout zfs list -oname,uidmap,gidmap,mountpoint NAME UIDMAP GIDMAP MOUNTPOINT tank none none /tank tank/conf none none /tank/conf tank/ct none none /tank/ct tank/ct/myct01 0:666000:65536 0:666000:65536 /tank/ct/myct01 # Container rootfs tank/log none none /tank/log tank/repository none none /tank/repository

 Because every user, group and container is defined by multiple datasets, files or directories, osctl provides a way to see what those entities are and what is their state.
 First, review the user namespace:

 osctl user assets myuser01 TYPE PATH STATE PURPOSE directory /run/osctl/pools/tank/users/myuser01 valid User directory directory /run/osctl/pools/tank/users/myuser01/.home valid Home directory file /tank/conf/user/myuser01.yml valid osctld's user config entry /etc/passwd valid System user entry /etc/group valid System group

 true for some asset, it means that either it does not exist

 or is invalid, such as wrong file owner, group or access mode.
 Use option

 Because we haven't selected a group when creating the container, osctld put it into the default group.
 Let's see its assets:

-group assets /default TYPE PATH VALID PURPOSE file /tank/conf/group/default/config.yml true osctld's group config directory /tank/user/myuser01/group.default/cts true LXC path for myuser01:/default
+osctl group assets /default TYPE PATH STATE PURPOSE file /tank/conf/group/default/config.yml valid osctld's group config directory /run/osctl/pools/tank/users/myuser01/group.default/cts valid LXC path for myuser01:/default

 As you can see, there is one LXC path for user